 Our global Environmental Management System, based on ISO 14001, enables us to ensure compliance with legislation and provides minimum standards in the countries where legislation is less developed.

-Nowadays, the 88% of our company already has a system endorsed by an external certification.
-Our objective is to expand it to the 100% of the telecommunication companies before 2017.
+Nowadays, the 100% of our company already has a system endorsed by an external certification.
+(Uruguay is in the process of certification and Venezuela is excluded from the scope).

 Water Management Programmes